Inner Temple: Plate

 The Inner Temple is noted for its collection of silver and pewter plate, described in the early 20th century as similar in value to that of Oxford or Cambridge University.
 The first reference to plate is in 1534, with a silver cup left to the Temple as part of the estate of a Master Sutton.
-Further pieces were added over the next century, with Robert Bowes giving a silver gilt cup to Sir John Baker on 16 May 1563.
+Further pieces were added over the next century, with Robert Bowes giving a silver gilt cup to Sir John Baker in 1552.
 The cup, which was shaped like a melon with feet formed from the "tendrils" of the melon, is a prized possession of the Temple.
 Nicholas Hare left three silver salt cellars for the use of the Benchers in 1597.
 Two silver candlesticks were bought in 1606, another salt cellar in 1610 and six silver spoons in 1619.
 A large part of the "house plate" was stolen in 1643, and it is unknown whether it was recovered, although money was spent in prosecuting the offender.